ashimahorra/Sentiment-Analysis---Text-Analysis/README.md

 ## Airline Sentiment Analisys
 Analysing the snetiment of customers of major airlines.
 Performed logistic regression and naive Bayes to predict the sentiment(negative neutral, positive) of tweets

+## Clustering of Songs based on their lyrics
+Clustered songs based on their lyrics and studied the different clusteres that were formed.